 6. Ammoudi Fish Tavern – Another impeccable restaurant in the Bay of Ammoudi is Ammoudi Fish Tavern.
 Again, we shared plenty of appetizers.
 Besides the usual grilled octopus, which was amazing, we were able to taste something I’ve always wanted to try; sea urchins.
 They have a strong fish taste, similar to fresh sardines, but served with fresh bread and olive oil, they were quite tasty.
 At the end of the meal, we were pleasantly surprised by the Greek donuts, served with walnuts and honey, on the house.
 It was the perfect desert after a perfect meal.
 The prices here are just a bit higher than the other restaurants, but not by much.

 7. The Red Bicycle – One night we splurged on the Red Bicycle, a fine-dining restaurant, in Oia, with a great reputation.
 We pampered our taste buds with scallops in squid ink and fava santorinis.
 As a main dish, I ordered the octopus with a mixture of potatoes, cilantro, and crabmeat, with a splash of truffle oil.
-I absolutely recommend this restaurant, for a special occasion (or, if you wallet is fat enough, for an everyday dinning experience).
+I absolutely recommend this restaurant, for a special occasion (or, if your wallet is fat enough, for an everyday dining experience).

 8. Patisserie Café Melenio – If you have a sweet tooth, besides the numerous ice cream shops, indulge in the sweet flutes, at the Patisserie Café Melenio.
 These little pastries with cream are so good, you can’t just eat one.